No doubt that knowledge is power.

-And If you noticed -in the previous answer- that the amount of breast milk you produce is more than doubled within the first month (from 5 ml to 50 to 100 ml)
+And If you noticed in the earlier answer that the amount of breast milk you produce is more than doubled within the first month (from 5 ml to 50 to 100 ml)

 Hence, the breasts became congested and filled with milk.

-The solution is to evacuate the excess amount of breast milk that causes that pressure.
-Either by:
+The solution is to evacuate the excess amount of breast milk which causes that pressure, either by: